centreon/centreon-documentation/en/alerts-notifications/notif-configuration.md

     4. Click **Save**.

-2. Check that your Centreon can [send emails](../administration/postfix.html).
+2. Check that your Centreon can send notifications, [e.g. emails](../administration/postfix.html).

-    Notifications commands are executed by the poller that monitors the resource: you will need to configure the mail relay on all pollers.
+    Notification commands are executed by the poller that monitors the resource: you will need to configure the ability to send notifications on all pollers.

 ## Configuring notifications